CarlosNZ/fig-tree-evaluator/README.md

 - `functionPath` (or `functionsPath`, `functionName`, `funcPath`<sup>*</sup>: (string) -- path to where the function resides in the `options.functions` object
 - `args` (or `arguments`, `variables`): (array) -- input arguments for the function

+Custom functions provide a mechanism to extend the functionality of the FigTree evaluator to suit almost any requirements.

 Custom functions are stored in the evaluator `options`, in the `functions` property.

 For examples, consider the following fig-tree instance: